sajal/sajalblog/content/post/golang-openwrt-mips.md

 My Build Steps
 --------------

-I couldnt use the [gccgo fork](https://github.com/GeertJohan/openwrt-go) directly because support for my architecture was added at a later stage, so I had to clone the upstream master and patch it.
+I couldn't use the [gccgo fork](https://github.com/GeertJohan/openwrt-go) directly because support for my architecture was added at a later stage, so I had to clone the upstream master and patch it.

 {{% highlight bash %}}
 ```